Rebuilding Stability Through a Strategic Divorce Home Purchase

 Rather than stretching financially, she focused on making a purchase on a budget in the area she wanted long-term.
 The house was not everything she would have chosen under different conditions, but it met her immediate needs.

-More importantly, the structure was solid, the layout worked, and the potential was obvious.
-She could clearly see how the home could evolve over time into something that truly reflected her preferences.
+More importantly, the structure was solid, the layout worked, and the potential was clear.
+She could see how the home could evolve over time into something that truly reflected her preferences.

 Planning Ahead Instead of Waiting for Perfect Conditions